This is Chapter three. To read chapters one and two go to the Table of Contents and catch them there.

 Getting back to the subject of child number one.
 We had to move since he was changing duty stations.
 We went out looking for another mobile home park.
 He couldn’t find an opening in base housing, so we had no choice.
 We drove up to the new base and drove around it and found a few parks.
 We didn’t like what we saw.
 We had been fortunate with that first one when we first arrived in North Carolina.
 We had a brand-new, fully furnished mobile home in a beautiful area.
 That wasn’t the case here.

-We found one that was also fully furnished, but the place was a dump for one thing.
+We found one that was also fully furnished, but the place was a dump.
 We had no choice as we had to move, and we couldn’t find anything else.
 So, we packed everything up and moved to the new place.
 I unpacked our food boxes, but most of the stuff still needed to be emptied as we had come in later in the day.

 I made him check all the food.
 Anything in a box or cardboard container was eaten through and full of roaches.
-So now since this is where we had to live, I had no choice, but to put all our food into the refrigerator or into a hard-plastic container which I had to go out and buy along with the food that I had to replace.
+So now, since this is where we had to live, I had no choice, but to put all our food into the refrigerator or into a hard-plastic container that I had to go out and buy, along with the food that I had to replace.

 Then I started to look around and realized that they were everywhere.
 In the furniture, the curtains, on the ceiling and in the drains were two-inch-long water bugs or water roaches.
 I was horrified and thought about the baby.
 I became hysterical and told him he had to get us base housing.
 I was not bringing a baby into this place where roaches could climb all over him or her and fall off the ceiling on them either.
 It was freaking me out which was bad enough, but not my baby.
 I still had several months left, so there was time, although that didn’t help me calm down any.

-One day I was sitting out front, and my big belly was quite obvious, and a lady walked past and asked me, “is that your first child?”
-I said, “yes, it was.”
-Then she asked me, “do you have any clothes for him or her?”
-I said, “no, I don’t have any clothes for the baby yet.”
+One day I was sitting out front, and my big belly was quite obvious, and a lady walked past and asked me, “Is that your first child?”
+I said, “Yes, it is.”
+Then she asked me, “Do you have any clothes for him or her?”
+I said, “No, I don’t have any clothes for the baby yet.”
 After a few more words, she left.
 As I was wondering what that was all about, she came back a few minutes later with three of the one-piece sleepers that babies wear.
 She says, “they aren’t new, but here are your first baby clothes.”